SodaShikenn/NLP-CLS/README.md

 A BERT-TextCNN model for text classification of Chinese news.

-The datasets come from various SNS platforms in Chinese.
+The datasets come from various Chinese SNS platforms.